 Community Gardener & Organizational Networks

-Grassroots Gardens works with a variety of neighborhood groups such as schools, block clubs,church, and other non-profit organizations.
+Grassroots Gardens works with a variety of neighborhood groups such as schools, block clubs,religious institutions, and other non-profit organizations.
 These partnerships help us coordinate directly with the surrounding community to build a deep commitment to sustain member-gardens over time.
 Our success has been due largely to the tireless efforts of the volunteer gardeners.
-By becoming a part of the Grassroots Gardens Network, members have the opportunity to network with diverse gardeners from all over Western New York, gaining valuable capacity-building skills and gardening skills along the way.
+By becoming a part of the GGWNY network, members have the opportunity to diverse gardeners from all over Western New York, gaining valuable capacity-building and gardening skills along the way.
 All Grassroots Gardeners share a common love for their city, a commitment to their neighborhood, and a belief that through gardening and neighbor-to-neighbor collaboration, they have the power to make positive change happen.
 We believe that all people, regardless of social or economic circumstance, deserve opportunities to engage with the natural environment around them.
-The work of our gardeners proves that community gardens can and do revitalize neighborhoods by building collective food security, increasing cross-cultural connections, reducing social isolation, and supporting inter-generational relationships.
+The work of our gardeners proves that community gardens can and do revitalize neighborhoods by building collective food security, increasing cross-cultural connections, reducing social isolation, and supporting intergenerational relationships.